 Q: What is the purpose of a failover plan?
 A: A failover plan outlines the procedures for switching to the secondary system in the event of a primary system failure, ensuring business continuity and minimizing downtime.

 Q: How often should I test my mirror system?
-A: You should test your mirror system regularly, ideally at least once a quarter, to ensure that it is functioning correctly and that your failover and failback procedures are effective.
+A: You should test your mirror system regularly, ideally at least once a quarter, to confirm that it is functioning correctly and that your failover and failback procedures are effective.

 Conclusion